sahilrajput03/sahilrajput03/arch-notes.md

 ```
 Configuring your email client [help here](https://linuxconfig.org/how-to-install-configure-and-use-mutt-with-a-gmail-account-on-linux).

+Using mutt from cli form this [blog post](https://www.tecmint.com/send-mail-from-command-line-using-mutt-command/).

 **IMPORTANT**: You must enable this option in your gmail account so be able to login via `mutt`.

 ## Installed crontab in archlinux